Disabled Person's Allowance

 - an extra bathroom (including extra toilets and an ensuite)

-- extra floor space to use a wheelchair easily inside the property (wheelchairs for outdoor use only are excluded)
+- enough floor space to use a wheelchair easily inside the property (wheelchairs for outdoor use only are excluded)

 Each of these features must be essential or of major importance to the well-being of the disabled person.
 Rearranging rooms is unlikely to make your home eligible for lower rates, for example, having a bedroom on the ground floor, rather than the first floor.